 Ideally, sales reps would never have to write a follow up email because they would avoid the number-one follow-up mistake: Failing to set a next step before ending the call.

-"Sorry to bother you again” implies that the sales rep has recognized they’ve become annoying to their prospect (“bother”) and reminds the prospect they’ve reached out several times before (“again”) to no success.
+- It implies you've become annoying to your prospect.
+It also reminds the prospect they’ve reached out several times before (“again”) to no success.
 Even if the sales rep hasn’t annoyed the prospect yet, this is the phrase that might do it.

 - It signals desperation.
 Reps send “sorry to bother you again” emails in hopes of starting a conversation after not hearing back.
 The message is a last-ditch effort to pique the potential buyer’s interest -- on the rep’s timeline.

-1) Send a customer review.
+1. Send a customer review

-2) Include a case study.
+2. Include a case study

-3) Link to a blog post.
+3. Link to a blog post

 A blog post is a way to build credibility with prospects and provide them new information about the product and company as they start to make a decision.

-4) Reference a mutual connection.
+4. Reference a mutual connection

 Surfacing a mutual connection allows the prospect to ask their acquaintance about the sales rep and gather more information.
 It also signifies that if a friend works with this sales rep, the prospect might also enjoy working with the same sales rep.

-5) Provide a suggestion.
+5. Provide a suggestion